 Women filling ampoules with oestrogens for intramuscular injections who had frequent contact with the oil-suspended hormones noted that a change in the appearance of the skin on the dorsum of their hands gradually occurred after months of such contact.
 It seemed that the signs of ageing, such as wrinkling, tended to disappear and the backs of their hands, especially in older women assumed a more youthful appearance.
 After extensive clinical experimentation (with the hormone-free oil as a control) it was concluded by the observers that the antiwrinkling effects on the skin must have been due primarily to the hormones.

-Most hormone cosmetic creams produced up until the 1960s that actually contained estrogens – rather than skin extracts, dried glands, placenta or other materials – consisted of estrone, estradiol and estriol, or equilin and equilenin if the estrogens were taken from the urine of pregnant mares.
-In general it was found that incorporating the hormones into a water-in-oil emulsion worked best as this allowed for a “slow uniform absorption of the estrogenic principle” (deNavarre, 1975, p.
-628) or were incorporated into an oil base.
-Rubinstein sold both types.
+Most hormone cosmetic creams produced up until the 1960s that actually contained oestrogens – rather than skin extracts, dried glands, placenta or other materials – consisted of oestrone, oestradiol and oestriol or, if the oestrogens were taken from the urine of pregnant mares, equilin and equilenin.
+In general it was found that incorporating the hormones into a water-in-oil emulsion worked best – as this allowed for a “slow uniform absorption of the oestrogenic principle” (deNavarre, 1975, p.
+628) – or were mixed into an oil.

-In addition to ‘natural estrogens’ some hormone creams used synthetic compounds with estrogenic effects such as diethylstilbestrol (DES, also spelt diethylstilboestrol).
-This synthetic non-steroidal estrogen was first synthesised in 1938 and was cheaper than natural estrogens, in part because it was not patented.
-It was also about three times more powerful.
+In addition to ‘natural oestrogens’ some oestrogenic hormone creams used synthetic compounds with oestrogenic effects such as diethylstilbestrol (DES) first synthesised in 1938.
+It was cheaper than natural oestrogens, and was also about three times more powerful than the natural hormone.

 Hormones were also combined with other biologicals such as vitamins or turtle oil, as for example in the Up-To-Date Cosmetic Company’s Estro-Turtle Hormone Cream which went on sale in the United States in the late 1940s.

-Rubinstein introduced the Hormone Twin Youthifiers into the United States well before the 1938 Food, Drug and Cosmetic Act (FD&CA) was enacted there and her hormone preparations were therefore subject to few restrictions during the 1930s.
-After 1938, the American Food and Drug Administration (FDA), who were charged with administering the FD&CA after 1938, showed a good deal of interest in hormone creams as they crossed the line between drugs and cosmetics.
+In 1938, the Food, Drug and Cosmetic Act (FD&CA) was passed into law in the United States.
+The American Food and Drug Administration (FDA), who were charged with administering the FD&CA showed a good deal of interest in hormone creams as they crossed the line between drugs and cosmetics.
 However, as there appeared to be some benefits in using the creams, the FDA was prepared to allow them as long as there was no evidence that they might cause trouble.